JanssenProject/jans/docs/cedarling/cedarling-jwt-validation.md

 At startup, Cedarling fetches public keys from trusted identity providers (IDPs) defined in the [policy store](./cedarling-policy-store.md).
 These keys are used to validate the signature of incoming JWTs.

 !!! note "Running without trusted issuers"
-If no trusted issuers (or local JWKS) are configured, Cedarling still starts and logs a **WARN** indicating that signed authorization is unavailable.
+When `CEDARLING_JWT_SIG_VALIDATION` is enabled, if no trusted issuers (or local JWKS) are configured, Cedarling still starts and logs a **WARN** indicating that signed authorization is unavailable.
 Unsigned requests (`authorize_unsigned`) continue to work, but any attempt to validate signed JWTs fails with `SignedAuthzUnavailable` until at least one trusted issuer or JWKS is configured.
+When `CEDARLING_JWT_SIG_VALIDATION` is disabled, this warning does not appear as signature validation is not required.

 ### Configuration